dddrrreee/cs140e-22win/labs/5-replay/README.md

      sit between the unix side and the pi side and transparently forward between them.

+     To check this:
+		    % cd 5-replay/checkoff-tests

+            # emit all the .outs (they will be different for your bootloader)
+            % make emit

+            # now make check (which uses run-trace) should work
+            % make check

   2. the code needed by `run-pi-timeout.c` (also in `interpose.c`):
      this works similar to step 1 except that it will stop sending after the n-th byte to the  pi side  and then make sure that (1)